Why People Get Offended?

 True, it should be the aim of everyone to live a life without offending anyone and be man (politically incorrect) enough to recognize the offense and apologize for it.
 But there are also times that one should just take things lightly or just avoid or ignore some things.
 Their lives would be happier and easier because of that.
 No offense meant.

-See also Emotion of Regret
+See also Emotion Hope

 Difficult People